-Pesarattu recipe or moong dal dosa, Learn how to make pesarattu dosa – Pesarattu is a protein packed healthy breakfast made using whole green gram.
+Pesarattu recipe, Learn how to make pesarattu dosa – Pesarattu is a protein packed healthy breakfast made using whole green gram.
 It is one of the most commonly eaten Breakfasts from Andhra cuisine.
 These are made with whole moong dal called as pesalu in my native language, Telugu.
 They are often served with ginger chutney and upma.

 Making a pesarattu that is crispy, thin and tasty is something which comes out of practice.
 It is not difficult but there are few tips to follow to make it right.

 To make pesarattu, we don’t have to use rice or flour and that definitely alters the taste.
 It is not possible to make good pesarattu with over soaked green gram or with stale batter or refrigerated batter.
 The ground batter has to be used right away.
 Using stored or refrigerated batter may result in thick, brownish and tasteless pesarattu.
 They have never turned good for me that way.

 However one can use one tbsp rice if preferred while soaking.
 Or even little rice flour can be used while grinding the dal.
 To make pesarattu crispy and thin, we just need to soak them only for 4 to 6 hours.
 The lesser soaking time, the crispier and thin they turn out.
 There are many variations to making these like using onions, chilies, or grated carrots etc. They are just sprinkled over the pesarattu on the inner side.

 With the dal just soaked for 4 hours, you can even get a cone shaped pesarattu.
 I have shared a picture at the end of this post.